Served: 11 years

 John Bundy had a history of violence and had been under medical care for mental illness after a suicide attempt in 1983.
 In that attempt, Bundy blew off half of his face and lost his left eye.
 He was committed to Veterans Administration Hospitals – though he was not a veteran – in Cincinnati and Chillicothe.
 He was diagnosed as having schizophrenia, paranoid type; a mental disorder characterized by delusions, hallucinations such as hearing voices, unfocused anxiety, anger, tendency to argue, and violence.

-Barbara, Bundy’s wife, divorced him soon after his suicide attempt.
-Later, she met and married Robert Preston of the Elsmere Police Department.
-They had two children, Casey Palmer and Robin Palmer, and, about March 1990, they moved into a mobile home at 158 Seneca Trail in Elsmere, Kentucky.
+Barbara married Sergeant Palmer and by 1990 they had had two children together, Casey Palmer (4) and Robyn Palmer (3).
+About March 1990, they moved into a mobile home at 158 Seneca Trail in Elsmere, Kentucky.

-On Labor Day, September 3, 1990, shortly before noon, Bundy drove to the Palmers’ home, got out of his maroon Dodge Charger piled high with clothes and other belongings, walked toward the front door passing 4-year-old Casey who was playing in the front yard, and into the home carrying the .38 caliber revolver.
-He shot 3-year-old Robyn in the back and right calf; then turned and fired through the front door striking Casey in the chest; and then engaged Sergeant Preston who was in the bedroom with his 9mm semiautomatic pistol.
+On Labor Day, September 3, 1990, shortly before noon, Bundy drove to the Palmers’ home, got out of his maroon Dodge Charger piled high with clothes and other belongings, walked toward the front door passing Casey who was playing in the front yard, and into the home carrying the .38 caliber revolver.
+He shot Robyn in the back and right calf; then turned and fired through the front door striking Casey in the chest; and then engaged Sergeant Preston who was in the bedroom with his 9mm semiautomatic pistol.
 In the ensuing firefight, Bundy was hit seven times in the neck, chest, abdomen, and left arm and Sergeant Palmer twice, in the chest and right upper leg.
 Mrs. Palmer was not injured.

 Mrs. Palmer sued the Veterans Administration and in 1995 was awarded a $2.75 Million judgment.
 She died in 2004, 14 years after the murders, and was buried with her husband and children.

-If you have any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.